kristinemlarson/gnssrefl/docs/pages/new_station.md

 * Track all GPS signals!
 (L1 and L1C, L2P and L2C, L5).
 If you can track GLONASS, Galileo, Beidou without costing a lot of money, I strongly recommend it.
 * It doesn’t matter if you turn on multipath suppression algorithms or buy a fancy antenna.
 They don’t stop multipath.
-* Put SNR data in your RINEX 2.11 file.
+* Put SNR data in your RINEX file.
+RINEX 3 is generally preferred because it makes it easy to include all signals, but RINEX 2.11 is fine as long as you make sure the file has L2C and L5 in it.
-* Provide SNR data in the RINEX 3 format to ensure full access to multi-GNSS SNR data.

 ## Further reading
 * [Site guidelines for multi-purpose GNSS reflectometry stations](https://doi.org/10.5281/zenodo.3660744)